missourivalleyambulance/missourivalleyambulance.github.io/_posts/2015-12-22-1-Building-Wall-E.md

 For Christmas this year I was fortunate enough to receive a Lego Wall ⋅ E from my mother.

-Side note: don't bother using Amazon's gift wrapping service, they include a packing slip that spoilers the whole thing, that's why I opened it early.
+Side note: don't bother using Amazon's gift wrapping service, they include a packing slip that spoils the whole thing - that's why I opened it early.

 ![Beginning Assembly](http://imgur.com/GZRhkYk.jpg)